Thomas Pleasant Dockery

-Brigadier-General Thomas Pleasant Dockery (December 18, 1833 - February 26, 1898) was a senior officer of the Confederate States Army who served in both the Western and Trans-Mississippi theaters of the American Civil War.
+Thomas Pleasant Dockery (December 18, 1833 - February 26, 1898) was a Brigadier-General of the Confederate States Army who served in both the Western and Trans-Mississippi theaters of the American Civil War.

 Early life

 Thomas Pleasant Dockery was born in Montgomery County, North Carolina, to Colonel John Dockery, who had participated in the Indian removals in North Carolina.
 His father moved first to Hardeman County, Tennessee, and then to Columbia County, Arkansas, where he established a large plantation.
 John Dockery also played a role in establishing the first railroad in Arkansas.